 The Claremont and Lebanon campuses are equipped with modern lactation rooms.
 A hospital grade breast pump is available with kits in Claremont as well as sanitizing equipment, and other devices needed for feeding.
 The Lebanon Academic Center has a similar set up without a breast pump.
 Students who need a breast pump in Lebanon may reach out to Valley Regional Hospital or Dartmouth Hitchcock Medical Center to learn about obtaining one.
-This space is available to all students who need to feed, change or create a quiet environment for their child, not necessarily just for pumping
+Students in Keene can contact the center director who can arrange a clean, safe place on Keene State's campus.
+These spaces are available to all students who need to feed, change, or create a guiet environment for their child, not necessarily just for pumping.